gerph/riscos-presenter/rougol/speaker-notes.md

 <step>

-But I really want to run things on RISC OS, because that environment that modules run in is a bit different, and you'll want to communicate with other parts of the system in situ.
+But I really want to run things on RISC OS, because the environment that modules run in is a bit different, and you'll want to communicate with other parts of the system in situ.
 In particular, modules run in SVC mode - the mode with the highest priviledge and therefore the greatest power to make it a Bad Day for you.

 We'll come to how you do that later.